rankutah/blog/sites/rank-utah/posts/link-building-strategy-utah.md

 ## Reach Out

-If you have a small business in Utah County and are interesting in Rank Utah's link building services, have a question, or want to otherwise connect, visit my website at [RankUtah.com](https://rankutah.com/).
+If you have a small business and are interested in Clear Presence link building services, have a question, or want to otherwise connect, visit [ClearPresence.io](https://clearpresence.io/).